Where to Eat and Drink in Minneapolis Northwest During Patio Season

 Bonus tip: Every Monday, Claddagh’s delicious fish n’ chips are buy one entrée, get one free!

 New restaurants open each year in Minneapolis Northwest and we have two more great eateries with cool patios you’ll want to check out.
-CRAVE American Kitchen & Sushi Bar is coming to Maple Grove this summer and will feature the city’s first rooftop patio.
-Then keep a lookout for Topgolf in Brooklyn Center.
-The nationally known golf entertainment center will open early this fall with a restaurant, multiple bars, and a rooftop terrace with a fire pit and views of the downtown skyline.
+CRAVE American Kitchen & Sushi Bar is now open in Maple Grove and features the city's first rooftop patio.
+Then mke a stop at Topgolf in Brooklyn Center.
+The nationally known golf entertainment center opened in September 2018 with a restaurant, multiple bars, and a rooftop terrace with a fire pit and views of the downtown skyline.

 Read about the best ways to spend long summer days in Minneapolis Northwest with our Summer Solstice ideas, and when you’re not dining on a patio, Hit the Road, Jack! and check out some of the fun and quirky things to do only a short drive from our area.
 Also, continue to enjoy more area breweries with our Guide to Art Galleries & Breweries.